cceelen/scc-tdd-cpp/README.md

 # Linux development environment in Vagrant
-This repository provides a simple vagrant setup that creates a C++, Python and Go development environment (based upon ubuntu/vivid64) ready to use for TDD sessions.
+This repository provides a simple vagrant setup that creates a C++, Python, Java 8 and Go development environment (based upon ubuntu/vivid64) ready to use for TDD sessions.

 **Configuration**: 64bit, RAM 1GB, 2 CPUs.